automl/SMAC3/doc/manual.rst

         from smac.scenario.scenario import Scenario
         from smac.facade.smac_facade import SMAC

-First, we import the ConfigurationSpace and Parametertypes in order to later declare different parameters.
+First, we import the ConfigurationSpace and Parametertypes in order to declare different parameters.
+The ConfigurationSpace is used to define the parametertypes and domains.
+We also import the different parametertypes, e.g. float-, int- and categorical parameters.

 Now, we build the Configuration Space: